TrinityChristiana/nss-manipulating-dom-practice/README.md

 Preview Assignment: https://trinity-manipulating-dom.netlify.com/
 ***

-THis assignment uses JavaScript to manipulate html elements by adding classes with querySelector().
+This assignment uses JavaScript to manipulate html elements by adding classes with querySelector().